pyapp-kit/psygnal/docs/index.md

 ```

 Please see the [Basic Usage](usage.md) guide for an overview on how to use psygnal,
-or the [API Reference](API/index.md) for details on a specific class or method.
+or the [Guides](guides/index.md) for details on a specific class or method.

 ### Features